How to plan a trip to Malaysia

 3. Choose Your Destinations Carefully To Maximise Time

-With a limited time in Malaysia, there are dozens of cities to choose between (make sure you don’t overlook KL as ‘just another city’).
+With limited time in Malaysia, there are dozens of cities to choose between.
+Make sure you don’t overlook KL as ‘just another city’: it’s Malaysia capital and it’s worth visiting even if you only have one day in Kuala Lumpur.
 I’d never say that two cities are the same, but in Malaysia, there are places that are similar in terms of what they offer.

 4. Some States Have Friday and Saturday As Their Weekend